What should I study at university if I want to be a teacher?

 Scholarships for teacher training

-Graduates with a 2.1 or above who are training to teach maths, chemistry, computing, geography or languages can apply for subject scholarships of £27,500.
-For physics, the subject scholarship is worth £30,000.
-Languages scholarships are only open to those applying to teach French, German and Spanish.
+Graduates with a 2.1 or above who are training to teach physics, computing, chemistry, geography or languages (French, German or Spanish) can apply for subject scholarships of £28,000.
+For maths, the subject scholarship is worth £22,000, and maths trainees may also be eligible for an early career payment of £10,000.
 This is a special scheme administered by the relevant subject institutions: the Institute of Mathematics and its Applications in collaboration with other mathematical societies and associations; the Institute of Physics; the Royal Society of Chemistry; BCS, the Chartered Institute for IT; the Royal Geographical Society and the British Council.

 Graduates who do not have a 2.1 or above may still be considered if they have additional experience and qualifications that can be taken into account.
 Students who apply successfully for subject scholarship funding are not eligible for a bursary, but students who are unsuccessful can apply for a bursary instead.